 Combine ingredients in a shaker with ice and give it a hard shake before straining into coupette.
 Give yourself a moment to marvel at your work then let the buzz begin.
 BOOM.

 When it comes to a Dirty Martini, we turn to Black Cow Vodka (to make it a Dirty Cow).
 This pure milk vodka is smooth and creamy, and when it gets a lil bit dirty, oh boy does it shine.
 This is how they make it at The Savoy's American Bar.

 Pour the Black Cow, a splash of dry vermouth and olive brine into a cocktail mixer or shaker with a handful of ice.
 Stir with a long spoon until the liquid is ice cold and the ice has started to dilute the mix.
 Strain the contents into a Martini glass and garnish with an olive.
 Filthy!

 The French Martini is a gloriously '80s cocktail that plays a bit fast and loose with it's "Martini" title, but we can never resist that pastel pink sweet candy-like flavour - and neither can the team at East London boozer TT Liquor.

 Add the vodka, Chambord and pineapple juice to the shaker, and top it up with cubed ice.
 Pop on the lid and give it a hard shake for 10-15 seconds or until your shaker is very cold.
 Get a chilled Nick & Nora glass and double-strain the mixture into the glass.
 Garnish with a fresh raspberry or two.

-If you've seen Casino Royale, you'll know the moment James Bond "invented" this legendary martini during a killer game of poker; "Three measures of Gordon's, one of vodka, half a measure of Kina Lillet.
+"Three measures of Gordon's, one of vodka, half a measure of Kina Lillet.
 Shake it very well until it's ice-cold, then add a large thin slice of lemon peel."
 Drinks don't get more iconic than this Bond-worthy serve, which made its debut in Ian Fleming's Casino Royale - now 70 years old!
 A true beauty.

 Do as Bond says.